 Islander’s shark cage dives are all-inclusive.
-That means four-star meals, snacks, all beverages (including beer and wine when done diving for the day), air-conditioned stateroom accommodations, Guadalupe Island biosphere permits, Mexican tourist visas, customs fees, taxes, masks, wetsuits, regulators, weight system and of course a very experienced, friendly and helpful crew are all included.
+That means gourmet meals, snacks, all beverages (including beer and wine when done diving for the day), air-conditioned stateroom accommodations, Guadalupe Island biosphere permits, Mexican tourist visas, customs fees, taxes, masks, wetsuits, regulators, weight system and a very experienced, friendly and helpful crew are all included.
+Plus we’ve got a hot tub on the back deck!
+Great for warming up, socializing, and topside viewing of the sharks.

 We have a 100% success record and a 100% safety record diving with Great White Sharks.
+As an American family-owned and flagged vessel, we are inspected annually by the U.S. Coast Guard for the best in safety.
+All our employees participate in the USCG’s drug testing program, another top safety point.
 Additionally Islander Charters is the whole package: we have the most experienced crew, a world renowned divemaster, we own and operate our own boat as well as using our own custom welded non-collapsible shark cages.
 This allows us to guarantee every aspect of your trip.
-See our media page which includes links to various Shark Week shows, articles and documentaries.
-There is a reason the experts (researchers, marine biologists and film makers) want to come with us!
+We are hands down the most featured boat for Shark Week specials at Guadalupe Island.
+See our media page which includes links to various shows, articles and documentaries.
+There is a reason the experts (researchers, marine biologists and film makers) always come with us.
+If that isn’t enough, check out our passenger reviews on TripAdvisor.com – we are the best reviewed dive operation at Guadalupe!
+Islander Trip Advisor Reviews

-Yes, despite what you see on some sensationalized TV programs, Great White Sharks are very cautious and graceful animals.
-We do not encourage sharks to bite cages or crash into cages doing harm to their teeth and endangering divers.
-Our crew is the most experienced in the business and passenger safety is our number one priority.
+Yes.
+Despite what you see on some sensationalized TV programs, Great White Sharks are very cautious and graceful animals.
+Our crew is the most experienced in the business and passenger security is our number one priority.
 We have a perfect safety record which means no cage breaches, accidents or incidents between divers and Great White Sharks.

-No. Although scuba diving experience is a plus, it’s not required.
-Our two main cages are attached to the rear of the boat and you step from the boat into the cage.
+No, our trips are for beginners to seasoned divers.
+Our cages are attached to the rear of the boat and you step from the boat into the cage.
 The water surface is only about 4 feet above your head and air is surface supplied via hookah hose.
 If you have never breathed through a regulator, our dive instructor will work with you and patiently evaluate your comfort level in the water.
 Since you do not have tanks on your back and are not diving at a great depth, you do not need certification.
 If you are still uncomfortable breathing from a regulator, you will still be able to clearly view White Sharks from the boat deck topside.
-Be sure to bring polarized lens sunglasses!
+Be sure to bring polarized lens sunglasses.

 Most White Sharks at Guadalupe Island range from 10-16 feet long.
-Although large, it’s not the length of the animals that awes most first timers, it’s their girth.
-When you see them up close and personal, they are all big.
+Although very large, it’s not the length of the animals that awes most first timers, it’s their girth.
+When you see them up close and personal, they are all big!

-Very clear.
+Unbelievably clear!
 Unlike shark diving in South Africa’s murky water, Guadalupe Island boasts visibility of over 100 feet.
-On average, you can expect 80-120 foot visibility.
-The clear water is the main reason Guadalupe Island has become the world’s premier White Shark diving location.
+On average, you can expect 80+ foot visibility.
+The clear water is one of the main reasons Guadalupe Island has become the world’s premier White Shark diving location.
+It is absolutely stunning.

 The water temperature at Guadalupe Island ranges from 65-75 degrees Fahrenheit.
 We suggest diving with 5mm – 7mm wetsuit with a hood.
 The water is comfortable but since you are primarily stationary in the cage (not swimming) and taking multiple dives each day, it feels colder than you think.
-Our advice for staying warm is to not get cold in the first place!
+Our advice for staying warm is to not get cold in the first place.
+Our seven person hot tub on the back deck gets you warmed up quick while still allowing topside viewing of the sharks!
 Wetsuits provided by Islander Charters are 7mm.

-Travel time is approximately 23 hours.
+Travel time is approximately 20 hours.
 It is a long journey but well worth it!
 Although the sharks are the focus of the trip, you will often see a variety of other sea life while en route and at the island.
+Whales, dolphins, seals, sea lions and an assortment of sea birds are very common.

 Yes, we have a fully stocked DVD library with many informative Great White Shark documentaries and popular movies.
-Still to this day, Jaws is usually the first one people play!
-In addition, we have a book identifying all the sharks we’ve seen at Guadalupe by name, along with other books, games and magazines.
-Many divers watch for whales, dolphin and other marine life that we commonly encounter in transit to and from Guadalupe Island.
+In addition, we have a book identifying all the sharks seen at Guadalupe by name, along with other books, games and magazines.
+Many passengers watch for whales, dolphin and other marine life that we commonly encounter in transit to and from Guadalupe Island.
+On top of that, our expert crew of captains, divemasters and marine biologists educate the guests with information on sharks, the island and personal stories of their experiences.
+Time flies by quicker than expected as you get to know your boatmates and crew.

-Sleeping quarters onboard Islander are stateroom style with 2-3 berths per room, similar to most liveaboards.
+Islander offers single or double occupancy rooms.
+Our sleeping quarters are stateroom style with 2-3 berths per room, unlike boats with communal sleeping areas.
+Why settle for merely a bunk curtain when you can have privacy?
 Each room is air-conditioned with a sink, mirror, 110v outlets and storage for clothing.
 All doors can be secured from inside.
 Berths have pillows, full linens including a fitted sheet, top sheet and comforter.
+With only one or two guests in each, Islander allows for all passengers to have an extra bed in their room for added storage.

 You will not go hungry on this dive trip!
-Hearty four star meals are served three times daily.
-Meals range from California tri-tips to fresh fish dishes.
+Hearty gourmet meals are served three times daily.
+Meals range from California tri-tips to pasta and seafood dishes.
 Fresh bread is baked and served each night.
-Additionally, a mid-morning snack and afternoon appetizers are prepared each day.
-Fresh fruit & other snacks can be grabbed from the galley anytime.
+Additionally, a mid-morning snack and afternoon appetizers are prepared by our chef each day.
+Fresh fruit and other snacks can be grabbed from the galley anytime.
 Soft drinks, teas, hot cocoa and coffee are available from the beverage bar around the clock.
 House beer and wine are included once you have finished diving for the day.
+We are happy to accommodate and special diets or allergy needs.
 If you have dietary restrictions or a special request, please make a note of it in the area on the questionnaire.

 The voyage aboard Islander is a nearly 200 mile open ocean crossing.
 Although the boat was designed and built specifically for the waters of Baja California, you will feel the motion of the ocean.
 If you are prone to motion sickness, you will want to take preventative measures.
 Dramamine, behind- the-ear patch or other over the counter drugs work well for most people if used at least two hours prior to departure.
 Please note these methods are preventative and will not work once seasick.
 Islander Charters recommends speaking to your doctor or pharmacist to discuss interactions with any other medication you may be taking.
-Once anchored at the island, seasickness will subside.
+Once anchored at the island, seasickness will subside and you can enjoy your days diving.

 It is customary for live-aboard divers to leave a gratuity upon departure for a job well done.
 10-15% is average for most trips.